HASwitchPlate/openHASP-docs/docs/devices/lanbon-l8.md

         </a>
 </div>

-Both models have the same recessed housing sliding in the wall, sized 50x50mm, with rounded corners creating a diameter of about 59mm.
+The models have the same recessed housing sliding into the wall, sized 50x50mm, with rounded corners creating a diameter of about 59mm.
 This makes them suitable for both EU and US wall fixtures.
 The EU model fits in a properly deployed, standard 60mm round wall box and can be fixed with two side screws (use the screws which belong to the box instead of the ones shipped with the device), the US model fits in the standard rectangular box and can be fixed through the oval holes located 3 1/4" apart.
 The depth of the wall box has to be at least 35-40mm because some room is needed for the wires coming out straight of the device.

 #### Bezel Color